Body-Safe Sex Toy Materials: What You Need to Know

 Medical-Grade Silicone — The Gold Standard

-Important: Only use water-based lubricants with silicone toys.
-Silicone-based lubes can degrade the material over time.
+Important: We always recommend water-based lubricants with silicone toys.
+Silicone-based lubes can gradually break down the surface of your toy.

 Stainless Steel